Constipation From Narcotic Pain Killers' After Surgery Is Cause; Having More Pain and More Surgery? Get a Good Laxative.

 As my daughter was graduating from college on a Friday I ignored the pain, attended her graduation, hosted a gathering at Olive Garden, and then orchestrated a family photo shoot at a local park.
 Nothing short of a marble slab would have prevented me from the above activities.

 Afterwards, barely able to walk, my wife and I went to an emergency room where I was diagnosed with an inguinal hernia and torn ligaments from constipation.
 Although more surgery was certainly the last thing I would have opted for it was the only available choice.
-After hobbling about on crutches for two weeks I had surgery to repair the torn ligaments and inguinal hernia caused from constipation.
+After hobbling on crutches for several weeks I underwent surgery to repair the torn ligaments and inguinal hernia caused from constipation.

-After so many issues relating to my multiple neck surgeries having new problems was almost too much.
-By that point began thinking perhaps many people would figure enough is enough and take all of their painkillers’.
-Thankfully I had and still have a very supportive family and would never subject them to the grief and confusion that goes along with such a selfish act.
+After a myriad of issues relating to multiple neck surgeries developing secondary new problems was almost too much.
+By that point I actually began thinking perhaps enough was enough and seriously considered ending my life.
+Thankfully I had, at that time anyway, a very supportive family and would never have subjected them to the grief and confusion that goes along with such a selfish act.

 I had mixed feelings about publishing this article.
 However if it helps even one person, for simply relating to the issue, it will have been worth the embarrassment of writing it.
 I can easily admit I am not infallible but writing about bowel issues and then pressing a publish button is another thing.
 Perhaps this is the reason every online article about constipation is more like a pamphlet you would find in a clinic or doctor’s office.